A Simple Task List for Adults

 The 3rd Party Integrations

-For the children in the house, I use the Kids Chores integration for Home Assistant.
-This should – at least in theory – provide them an opportunity to earn some pocket money for sweets, holidays and buying me the occasional bottle of Scotch.
+For the children, I use the Kids Chores integration for Home Assistant.
+The idea is that they earn pocket money for completing basic tasks — funding sweets, holiday spending money, and perhaps the occasional bottle of Scotch for their father.

 Okay, not the Scotch.